Dimencia/DU-Orbital-Hud/README.md

 **Alt+6** to toggle **Unit and Fuel Widgets On and Off** - Results in a cleaner hud if you dont need fuel status

-**Alt+7** to **Save some variables in a databank** - To use:  Attach a databank to your ship in any locations.
+**Alt+7** to **Save variables in a databank** - To use:  Attach a databank to your ship in any location.
 Install the HUD autoconfigure like normal.
-Change any variables able to be saved in Edit LUA Paremeters.
+Change any variables able to be saved (shown below) using Edit LUA Paremeters.
 Get in seat.
 Hit ALT-7 to save.
 These will now autoload anytime you get in seat.
 To overwrite you must hit alt-7 to wipe the databank, then get out, change the values, get back in, and alt-7 to save the new values.

-This will also load your values if you update the HUD autoconfigure to a new release or if you need to rerun it due to changes on your ship.
+This feature will also load your values if you update the HUD autoconfigure to a new release or if you need to rerun it due to changes on your ship unless the list of saved variables has changed.

 ## Current Savable Variables
 userControlScheme
+AutopilotTargetOrbit

 ## Customization
 The following LUA parameters were added